ItsMeriem/DataPortfolio/final-project-part2.md

 ## Interview findings
 > Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.

+Laila: woman, mid-20s, current graduate student,
+What is this telling you?
+Telling the story of US capitalism.
+How steal companies are continuously not being held account for the risks that they are putting people through, especially that these residents are low income.
+So there is a blatant disregard for the effects that this is having.
+Anythign conrusing : nothing
+Anything suprrisingL yes, about the cancer risk, surprising and why the EPA is not holding them accountable to the standards it has put in place.
+Very pormiment env racism.

+For viz 1: add a unit on the y axis. and add a year of when these caclulations were made. fOR VIZ 2: timeline is good.
+Clarify it's people (unit) --> try with a unit chart (similar to minimum wage unit chart).

+Thoughts on additional viz: more breakdown of demographics of clariton residents (age, race, gender etc..).

+Read text first, then viz then go back to text.
+Did help, complementary.

+what do you want to do? burn down the steel factory.

+Christina: woman, early 20s, current graduate student, no data background, domestic student

+wHAT IS THIS telling you? there is major pollution in clairton and it's environmental racism because majhority of people are poc
+Confusing? no.
+Suprising? there's no policy alternatives yet
+Nothing confusing about the graohs but need a poc demographics breakdown.
+Visual then text. complementary enough? yes
+Create a policy alternative for this.
+Interested to see if Clairton is a red zone.
+Interested in light of her own work.

 Text here!

 | Questions               | Interview 1 (briefly describe) | Interview 2 | Interview 3 |